GeekLad/meteora-discord-bot/README.md

 - Stop the bot with the pm2 stop script: `./pm2-stop.sh`
 - You can use pm2 commands with `npx pm2` (`npx pm2 status`, `npx pm2 log`, etc.)

+### Compiling Google Apps Script for Google Sheets

+To compile the app to use in Google Sheets, run `./build-gs.sh`.
+This will output the `google-app-script.gs` file, which will provide a valid Google App Script that can be used in Google Sheets.

 ## Credits

 [@MeteoraAG](https://x.com/MeteoraAG) for creating Meteora